avnet-iotconnect/avnet-iotconnect.github.io/documentation/iotc-azurertos-sdk/samples/ck-rx65n/DEVELOPER_GUIDE.md

 </details>

-## Using git clone to access iotc-azurertos-sdk
+## 3. Clone the iotc-azurertos-sdk Repository

 The `git clone` details can be found on the [IotConnect Azure RTOS SDK github project](https://github.com/avnet-iotconnect/iotc-azurertos-sdk).